 - Get your game board, spinner, recording sheet, counters, and pencils ready.
 They are on the next page.
-You will need to decide what times table you will be working with and write the answers on the spinner Eg 7, 14, 21, 28 if you were doing the multiples of 7. - Take it in turn to spin the spinner and divide the number by the chosen divisor (for example, 7). - Players work out the solution and explain their thinking to their partner. - The partner records their thinking and if they agree, the player can place one of their counters on the number on the game board, claiming that place. - If the number is taken, students miss a turn. - If there are no new counters that can be added to the game board, players must move an existing counter to a new place. - Players win by getting four counters in a row (in any orientation, including a square). - If preferred, students can use 5 or 6 counters, looking for 4 in a row.
+You will need to decide what times table you will be working with and write the answers on the spinner, for example: 6, 12, 18, 24 if you were doing the multiples of 6. - 2.
+Take it in turn to spin the spinner and divide the number by the chosen divisor (for example, 6). - 3.
+Players work out the solution and explain their thinking to their partner. - 4.
+The partner records their thinking and if they agree, the player can place one of their counters on the number on the game board, claiming that place. - 5.
+If the number is taken, students miss a turn. - 6.
+If there are no new counters that can be added to the game board, players must move an existing counter to a new place. - 7.
+Players win by getting four counters in a row (in any orientation, including a square). - 8.
+If preferred, students can use 5 or 6 counters, looking for 4 in a row.

-Here is an example of a game being played using multiples of 5 on the spinner.
+Here is an example of a game being played using multiples of 5.